 This leads to strong cravings for carbs and thus causes obesity due to the overconsumption of calories.
 Alleged reasons of mutation of serotonin and its receptors are stress, PMS, and seasonal depression.

 Dietary approach and lifestyle change

-- It is suggested that diet rich in carbs and low in protein improve serotonin level by stimulating insulin secretion, which helps in amino acid competition.
+- It is suggested that diet rich in carbs and low in protein improves serotonin level by stimulating insulin secretion, which helps in amino acid competition.
 However, in the long run this can wear off the insulin receptors and develop insulin resistance that can lead to negative effects including type 2 diabetes.
-Add fibrous food and other items that are high in micronutrients such as vitamins, minerals, and phytochemicals.
-Counter to macronutrients, micro nutrients signal brain rather quick, the sense of satiety.
+So following carb rich diet for a long time is not recommended.

 Serotonin medical treatments are often a combination of obesity-depression cures.
 Depressed individuals tend to overeat to implicitly boost their serotonin level and thus their mood.
 Therefore, anti-depressants with key components as serotonin can diminish intense craving for food and cause weight loss.

 Below is the list of some common drugs prescribed worldwide

 Trintellix, Viibryd, Lexapro, Diazepam, Trazodone, Sertraline, Klonopin, Vraylar, Trinte, and Remoron

 Serotonin-regulating drugs can have possible side effects such as addiction.
 The serotonin regulating surgeries are quite advanced to specifically act on receptor subtypes namely 5-HT1A, 5-HT1B and 5-HT2C , each having diverse effects on depression and obesity.

 One of the most effective ways to promote the production of happy hormones is to reduce stress.
 Mindfulness and relaxation techniques such as meditation and deep breathing can help to reduce stress and induce the production of serotonin and dopamine.